faludiz/Meshroom_Pipelines/README.md

 Usage:
 - copy *.mg file(s) to Meshroom's **lib/pipelines** directory
-- start Meshroom then selet pipeline from the **File/New Pipeline** menu
+- start Meshroom then select pipeline from the **File/New Pipeline** menu

 Pipelines:
  - photogrammetryFZ.mg